We have offset our carbon emissions from 2020. Here’s how and why

 But we’re surely and proudly surfing this wave in the right direction.

-When it comes to our carbon footprint – short for the greenhouse gas emissions we’re accountable for, which include other gases besides carbon dioxide like nitrous oxides or perfluorocarbons.
-We’re trying to reduce it as much as we can.
+When it comes to our carbon footprint – short for the greenhouse gas emissions we’re accountable for -we’re trying to reduce it as much as we can.

-After getting to the huge number of kilometers our vans have traveled – some mind-blowing 81.000 km (50331 miles).
-Doing some maths on fuel consumption, we concluded that last year we were responsible for 21 tonnes of CO2eq.
+After getting to the huge number of kilometres our vans have travelled – some mind-blowing 81.000 km (50331 miles) and doing some maths on fuel consumption, we concluded that last year we were responsible for the emission of 21 tonnes of CO2eq.

 At Future Eco Surf we stand with Mozambique’s households

-We decided to back up a project certified by the Gold Standard.
-Which is, one of the top standards in this field and support a Portuguese speaking country: Mozambique.
+We decided to back up a project certified by the Gold Standard – one of the top standards in this field – and support a Portuguese speaking country: Mozambique.

 Many people in Maputo (the capital) live in poor housing and hygienic conditions as basic services lack a little everywhere.

-Some 95% of the population living in Maputo suburbs use cookstoves.
-These cookstoves have low energy efficiency and require large amounts of charcoal for daily cooking activities.
+Some 95% of the population living in Maputo suburbs use cookstoves which have low energy efficiency and require large amounts of charcoal for daily cooking activities.

 “Charcoal use has negative health impacts related to the smoke inhalation in addition to causing a economic pressure for the families.
 Charcoal production is also one of the main causes of the deforestation.”

-The project we supported, named “Improved cookstoves in Chamanculo C, Maputo” involves the distribution of approximately 5,000 domestic fuel-efficient cook stoves to households.
-This action, improve the energy efficiency, conserve natural resources and improve living conditions for the local population.
+The project we supported, named “Improved cookstoves in Chamanculo C, Maputo” involves the distribution of approximately 5,000 domestic fuel-efficient cookstoves to households.
+Ultimately, these cookstoves will improve the local energy efficiency, conserve natural resources and improve living conditions for the local population.